Jiang Jianqing: Biography

-He was an alternate member of the 16 CPC Central Committee and is currently an alternate member of the 17th CPC Central Committee.
+He was an alternate member of the 16th, 17th, and 18th Central Committee of the Chinese Communist Party.

 In both 2011 and 2012 he was included in the 50 Most Influential ranking of Bloomberg Markets Magazine.

 In December 2012 he was awarded the Most Influential Leader of Listed Company at the China Listed Company Overseas Forum & China Securities "Golden Bauhinia Awards".

 In April 2013, he was awarded the Business Leader of the Year at The Asian Awards.
 Jiang earned a salary of $326,000 in 2013, and reportedly took a pay cut for 2014 due to general public discontent over high executive compensation.

-Jiang is an alternate member of the 18th Central Committee of the Communist Party of China.
 He is also an adviser to the China Finance 40 Forum (CF40).